definability/maxflow_image_denoising/README.md

 Example of using the [Boykov-Kolmogorov Max-Flow/Min-Cut algorithm] implementation from [The Boost Graph Library] for image denoising.

+To dive in the implementation details, check out
+[my Medium post][Binary Image Denoising with The Boost Graph Max-Flow] dedicated to this repository.

 ## Dependencies

 The project depends on CMake (at least [3.12][CMake 3.12]),